Skip to main content

 Inductees were initiated into the honor society through a brief ceremony held Nov.
 8 in the Gatton Student Center Ballroom.

-Martina Martin, associate director of Student Transitions and Family Programs at the university, said
+Martina Martin, associate director of Student Transitions and Family Programs at the university, said the university established the

 By Madison Dyment